maqzi/Posts-Analyser/README.md

 Post analysis (and possibly prediction) for questions/answers from Stack Overflow.

+## Plan for Analysis of Posts

+1. Get data into a Pandas Dataframe

+2. Use the following to use as features

+- Word count
+- Readability index _(find the specifics)_
+- Contains Source Code
+- Contains Latex math
+- Sentiment Analysis (Possibly predictive, but more intended for  descriptive)

+3. Run a Predictive Analysis

+4. Also Consider Descriptive Analysis of Different Stackexchange Communities.

+### Readability Indices

+Flesch-Kincaid Grade
+Gunning Fog Index
+Coleman-Liau Index
+SMOG Index
+Automated Readability Index
+Flesch-Kincaid Reading Ease
+Spache Score
+New Dale-Chall Score

 ## Resources
 <!-- We can throw links to data and other things here -->

 ### Datasets